Module 2.3 – Kurtosion® vs. Traditional Random Test

 Note the significant differences or similarities observed:

-• In the Kurtosis vs. Time Graphs: the kurtosis value for the traditional test is 3, which is typical of Gaussian distribution.
+• In the kurtosis waveform graphs: the kurtosis value for the traditional test is 3, which is typical of Gaussian distribution.
 The kurtosis value of the kurtosis test is 7, which matches the value set in the test parameters.

 Questions to consider: